TNC_4_28_22_500.jpg

 Mr. Panero is a former editor of National Review.
 He worked in Switzerland as a writing assistant to William F. Buckley Jr. on his novel Spytime: The Undoing of James Jesus Angleton (Harcourt, 2000).
 He wrote about the experience here.

-James Panero is a graduate of Dartmouth College, where he majored in Classics.
+James Panero is a graduate of Dartmouth College, where he majored in Classics and was editor of The Dartmouth Review.

-Mr. Panero is a contributor to Counterpoints: 25 Years of The New Criterion on Culture and the Arts (Ivan R. Dee, 2007), The State of Art Criticism, edited by James Elkins and Michael Newman (Routledge, 2008), Future Tense: The Lessons of Culture in an Age of Upheaval (Encounter Books, 2012), Arts in Bushwick: Making History (AiB 2016), Old House of Fear: A Novel by Russell Kirk (with a new introduction; Criterion Books), The Critical Temper: Interventions from The New Criterion at 40 (Encounter Books), and Where Next: Western Civilization at the Crossroads (Encounter Books).
+Mr. Panero is a contributor to Counterpoints: 25 Years of The New Criterion on Culture and the Arts (Ivan R. Dee, 2007), The State of Art Criticism, edited by James Elkins and Michael Newman (Routledge, 2008), Future Tense: The Lessons of Culture in an Age of Upheaval (Encounter Books, 2012), Arts in Bushwick: Making History (AiB 2016), Old House of Fear: A Novel by Russell Kirk (with a new introduction; Criterion Books), The Critical Temper: Interventions from The New Criterion at 40 (Encounter Books), Where Next: Western Civilization at the Crossroads (Encounter Books), and Ralph Ellison: Centurion (Century).

-Mr. Panero was born in 1975 and has been a lifelong resident of New York's Upper West Side.
+Mr. Panero was born in 1975 and has been a lifelong resident of New York's Upper West Side, where he has served as a trustee of Trinity School and chair of its alumni board.
 He is a member of the Century Association.

 A preeminent voice of American cultural conservatism.